Pope To World: Hell Does Exist

 Things got a little heated at the Vatican this week when an Italian journalist reported that Pope Francis denied the existence of hell.

-Apparently, the fiery 93-year-old avowed atheist reporter, Eugenio Scalfari of La Repubblica, set the social-media world aflame after writing in Italian that when asked about the fate of "bad souls," the pontiff responded, "Hell does not exist."
+Apparently, the fiery 93-year-old avowed atheist reporter, Eugenio Scalfari of La Repubblica, set the social media world aflame after writing in Italian that when asked about the fate of "bad souls," the pontiff responded, "Hell does not exist."

 The pope continued, according to Scalfari, saying (emphasis ours), "The disappearance of sinful souls exists."